DiegoMartorell1620/-sqlalchemy-challenge/README.md

 Sources:

-The structure on how to rename lists in the api was obtained from Xpert Learning Assistant.
+The structure regarding how to rename lists in the api was obtained from Xpert Learning Assistant.
 Example:
 all_results_tobs_start_date_end= [{'Min Temperature': result[0], 'Average Temperature': result[1],'Max Temperature': result[2]} for result in results_tobs_start_date_end]

-The structure how to name the routes when dates are involved was obtained from Xpert Learning Assistant f"/api/v1.0/&lt;start&gt;<br/>" f"/api/v1.0/&lt;start&gt;/&lt;end&gt;<br/>
+The structure regarding how to name the routes when dates are involved was obtained from Xpert Learning Assistant f"/api/v1.0/&lt;start&gt;<br/>" f"/api/v1.0/&lt;start&gt;/&lt;end&gt;<br/>